BHEEEET/sbpf-asm-101/README.md

 ### Disassemble entire `.so` file

+Dump ELF headers, sections, and program information:

 ```bash
 readelf -W -a deploy/hello_world.so
 ```

 ### Dump raw data of all sections

+View the raw byte contents of each section:

 ```bash
 objdump -s deploy/hello_world.so | less